cysouw/diathesis/text/c05_case.md

 ### [ ND | –D ] Nominative drop+dative {#sec:case-nominativ-drop-dative}

-Very exceptionally a verb with a nominative and a dative allows for the nominative to be dropped and replaced by a valency-simulating pronoun *es* [@next a,b].
-In contrast, in most sentences with a pronoun *es* and a dative the pronoun *es* is either phoric [@nnext a] or position-simulating [@nnext b], both of which do not count as the drop of an argument (cf. [@sec:intro-es]).
+Very exceptionally a verb with a nominative and a dative allows for the nominative to be dropped and replaced by a valency-simulating pronoun *es*, like with *gefallen* 'to appeal' [@next a,b].

 ::: ex
 a.
 Das Buch gefällt mir.
 b.
 Hier gefällt es mir gar nicht.
 :::

+In contrast, in most sentences with a pronoun *es* and a dative the pronoun *es* is either phoric [@nnext a] or position-simulating [@nnext b], both of which do not count as the drop of an argument (cf. [@sec:intro-es]).

 ::: ex
 a.
 Es galt mir.